mattbierner/code2020/_posts/2020-10-28-add-cursors-to-line-ends.md

 Add a cursor at the end of each line of the current selection.
 Useful for quickly modifying all lines in a selection

-Check out this video for more tips on multi cursor editing in VS Code: https://www.youtube.com/watch?v=E9vvELwvVG0
+Check out []this video](https://www.youtube.com/watch?v=E9vvELwvVG0) for more tips on multi cursor editing in VS Code